jdonley83/snippet-quick-copy/README.md

 There are only a couple steps needed to get this set up.
 -make sure that you have a version of jquery loaded on the page.
 -also load the handlebars.js file that is found with these files.
--create a javascript array variable on the page called snippets.
+-create a div with an id set to 'snippets-wrapper' -create a javascript array variable on the page called snippets.

 var snippets = [